Growing Green, Building Green

 Three Sections Connected by Breezeways

 The 29,656-square-foot Allen Education Center consists of three major sections connected by covered breezeways.
 All systems and materials have been designed to minimize environmental impact and support human health.
-This project sets a new standard for environmentally friendly public buildings in our state and region.
-We are submitting our project for certification under the LEED (Leadership in Energy and Environmental Design) rating—a voluntary Green Building Council Rating System—and should hear back some time in 2010.
-We expect to be the first LEED Platinum public building in North Carolina.
+This project sets a new standard for environmentally friendly public buildings in our state and region, and is the first LEED (Leadership in Energy and Environmental Design) Platinum public building in North Carolina.

 The Eleanor Smith Pegg Exhibit and Information Hall, located in the central area of the building, welcomes visitors as they enter the Garden through the large breezeway.
 The main floor of this wing accommodates a gift shop and plant sales area as well as the Green Gardener Reference Room, where visitors can ask about Earth-friendly gardening and consult our reference book collection, a gallery for art exhibits, and a special room for Garden volunteers.
 The upper floor provides space for administrative offices and production of Garden literature.